Operating Innr lights with Hey Google

 Use a simple voice command to turn your lights on or off, dim your lights or select your favourite colour for a single light bulb or a complete room, all without you needing to lift a finger.

 Hey Google is integrated into the Google Home speaker and all Google Android devices.
-Innr Zigbee bulbs can be connected through our own Innr Bridge, a Philips Hue bridge V2 or a SmartThings hub.
+Innr Zigbee bulbs can be connected through our own Innr Bridge or a SmartThings hub.
 With this set-up you can control all the smart lights in your home with your voice.
 Start with “Hey Google” and your assistant is there to help.
 Note: If you have Innr WiFi Bulbs only, these will not work with a Bridge, but the connection process is the same.

 It’s easy to get started.
 Tap the “+” button in the Google Home app, select “Set up device“, and select the Works with Google option.
 Search for “Innr” and select the Innr Action.
 Then, authenticate with your Innr app username and password to link your Innr system to the Google Assistant.